OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

-### Entering Network Information
+### Using the `wifisetup` Command-Line Arguments

-You can also use `wifisetup` in the command line to directly add configurations without having to go through the entire process.
+You can also use `wifisetup` in the command line to directly add configurations without having to go through the user input method.
 To begin lets show the available usage for `wifisetup` with the following command:

 ```
 wifisetup -h
 ```

-Going through the available commands we can add new networks, edit current networks, remove current networks, change the priority of networks, list the networks, and list the info about a specific network.
+Going through the available commands we see that we can add new networks, edit current networks, remove current networks, change the priority of networks, list the networks, and list the info about a specific network.

 #### Adding or Editing a Network